osisoft/testing-content/content/api-reference/identity/identity-device-code-clients.md

 ---

-## Update an Device Code Client
+## Update a Device Code Client

-<a id="opIdDeviceCodeClients_Update an Device Code Client"></a>
+<a id="opIdDeviceCodeClients_Update a Device Code Client"></a>

-Update an Device Code Client.
+Update a device code client.
 It can take up to one hour for update to manifest in the authentication process.

 ### Request
 ```text